networknt/light-doc/content/tutorial/security/ca-certificate.md

 ##### PKCS12 keystore

-Create PKCS 12 file using your private key and CA signed certificate of it.
-You can use openssl command for this.
+Create PKCS 12 file using your private key and CA-signed certificate of it.
+You can use `openssl` command for this.
+Please specify the alias to `server` as light-4j is looking for this alias name in the server.keystore.
+If you don't specify the alias name and there is only one key/certificate in the store, the light-4j is still working but the `/server/info` endpoint won't return the fingerprint of the certificate.

 ```
-openssl pkcs12 -export -in [path to certificate] -inkey [path to private key] -certfile [path to certificate ] -out server.p12
+openssl pkcs12 -export -in [path to certificate] -inkey [path to private key] -certfile [path to certificate ] -name [alias] -out server.p12
 ```

 As an example, assume that I have a private key called "privkey.pem" and full chain certificate called "fullchain.pem" in the current folder.

 ```
-openssl pkcs12 -export -in fullchain.pem -inkey privkey.pem -certfile fullchain.pem -out server.p12
+openssl pkcs12 -export -in fullchain.pem -inkey privkey.pem -certfile fullchain.pem -name server -out server.p12
 ```

 It will ask you to enter the export password.
 Once it is done, you can find the server.p12 in the same folder.